baidubce/terraform-provider-baiducloud/website/docs/index.html.markdown

 * `cce` - (Optional) Use this to override the default endpoint URL constructed from the `region`.
 It's typically used to connect to custom CCE endpoints.

+* `ccev2` - (Optional) Use this to override the default endpoint URL constructed from the `region`.
+It's typically used to connect to custom CCEv2 endpoints.

 * `rds` - (Optional) Use this to override the default endpoint URL constructed from the `region`.
 It's typically used to connect to custom RDS endpoints.

+* `dts` - (Optional) Use this to override the default endpoint URL constructed from the `region`.
+It's typically used to connect to custom DTS endpoints.

 Nested `assume_role` block supports the following: